Dubai Dinosaur Park Guide – Timings, Tickets, Location & Family Visit Tips

 Visa Essentials for International Visitors

 Most travelers need a Dubai/UAE Visitor Visa to enter the country (valid across all seven emirates, including Abu Dhabi and Dubai).
-Typical tourist visas offer 30- or 60-day stays with extension options in 2026.
+Typical tourist visas offer 30- or 60-day stays with extension options.
 Apply early to avoid last-minute surprises.

 Step-by-step: